Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

 ### What can go wrong?
 If you do something wrong (e.g. you add a name of a non-existing file, create a list file with an invalid extension, etc.) you will get an error when you run the CreateProject script.
 In this case read Hog's error message and try to fix it.
-If you do something wrong with Vivado library, the error will at synthesis time beacuse Vivado will not be able to find the component.
+If you do something wrong with Vivado library, the error will at synthesis time because Vivado will not be able to find the component.

 ## Adding a new IP
 If you want to add a new IP core, say it's called **my_ip1**, you must create it in out-of-context mode and save the .xci file (and only that) in the repository in a subfolder of the special IP folder `repo/IP`.